ggreen/khem/README.md

     }

 It supports SQL like
 queries through its object query language.
-With QOL you can select objects by particular attribute in a where clause.
-Its support simple and complex queries (nested queries).
+With QOL you can select objects by a particular attribute in a where clause.
+It supports simple and complex queries (nested queries).

-For a "molecules" region, QOL allows you to perform a search such as
+For a "molecules" region, QOL would allow you to perform a search such as

     select * from /molecules where smile = 'C'